 What is Human-in-the-Loop?

-Human-in-the-Loop (HITL) refers to an approach where AI systems generate content, but this must mandatorily be checked, corrected, and approved by humans before being published or used.
-The human therefore remains in the loop of decision-making.
+Human-in-the-Loop (HITL) describes an approach in which AI systems generate content that must be reviewed, corrected, and approved by a person before it is published or used.
+The human stays firmly in the decision-making loop.

 Practical Example: Product Description in E-Commerce

-An online shop uses AI to create product descriptions:
+An online shop uses AI to write product descriptions:

 Human-in-the-Loop Workflow: AI suggests, human decides